z0orb/a-star-assault-tower-defense/README.md

   - **Arrow Tower**: Fast firing, single target damage.
 Good for single enemies.
   - **Bomb Tower**: Slow firing, Area of Effect (AoE) damage.
 Good for clusters.
 - **Barricades**: Cheap obstacles that force enemies to find a new path.
 Use them to create "kill zones" or lengthen the enemy's route.
 - **Enemies**: They use A* pathfinding to find the shortest path to your base.
-If you block their path completely with barricades, they will wait (or the game prevents placement).
+If you block their path completely with barricades, they will still cross over the barricade to ensure no cheesing by blocking off the base entirely with barricades.
+But they will consider the cheapest path still.

 ## Custom Graphics